maorkavod/pokedex/README.md

 ## Docker instructions (recommended):

 Make sure you have docker installed and running on your machine.
+With docker, you can run the application in a container without installing any dependencies on your machine.

 ```bash
 docker build -t pokedex . # This will take a minute or two, The docker is building the images and installing the dependencies.
 docker run -p 8080:8080 -p 3000:3000 pokedex
 ```

-### At this point, the application is running on your machine.
+### At this point, the application is running within a Docker container on your machine.
 You can access it at http://localhost:3000.
-The backend and frontend are running in the same container.

 ## Local instructions: